 “This is an issue that we are taking seriously and are determined to address,” explains William R. Brownfield, Assistant Secretary of State from the Bureau of International Narcotics and Law Enforcement Affairs.
 “The government is on board with the fight against illegal wildlife trafficking, but it’s also important that consumers get on board, too.”

-2. Wildlife trafficking has become one of the most lucrative types of transnational organized crime in the world, with annual revenues conservatively estimated to be worth billions of dollars per year.
+2. Organized crime pays.
+Wildlife trafficking has become one of the most lucrative types of transnational organized crime in the world, with annual revenues conservatively estimated to be worth billions of dollars per year.
 With such a lucrative market, this has led many criminals to engage in this illicit activity, driven by high demand and high profits for illegal wildlife as well as a low risk of detection.
 The items illegally traded include tiger bone, elephant ivory, bear bile and fish bladders, rhinoceros horn, sea turtle shells, pangolins, and more.

-5. Buyers can play a role in helping to combat this global problem, starting with not purchasing any wildlife or wildlife products.
+5. Consumers have power.
+Buyers can play a role in helping to combat this global problem, starting with not purchasing any wildlife or wildlife products.
 When the demand for the products stops, so too will the number of animals being poached.
 Consumers can also learn about the issue, share that information with family and friends, and drive retailers to stop carrying illicit wildlife products.

 Numerous celebrities have also weighed in on this important issue.